CalciteW/Cpp/README.md

 Something boring about Yao.

-To learn Rust and git.
+To learn Rust and Git.